 Thank you for joining us at the 2018 IRCE Conference.

-I am excited to share our knowledge and help you along your journey.
-As promised please see the guide below and here is the PowerPoint deck.
-If you have any questions please feel free to email me at firstname.lastname@example.org.
+We are excited to share our knowledge and help your brand along your eCommerce journey.
+As promised please see the guide below along with the PowerPoint deck.
+If you have any questions please feel free to email me at email@example.com.

 How to Attract Bonafide Backlinks that Boost SEO

 Cory is the owner of Air Sea Containers, a leading retailer for dangerous goods packaging products and services for hazardous and dangerous materials.
 Air Sea Containers has been family-owned and operated since 1991.
 They help to safely transport dangerous goods world-wide by providing compliant shipping materials.

 Selling through his online platform is a huge component of their business, and search engines are a vital customer acquisition channel.
 In his role at Air Sea Containers, Cory runs all of the direct-to-consumer marketing efforts, which includes acquiring customers through the website.
 He approached Visiture to help with his SEO strategy, and we began our partnership in November of 2016.
 Since, we have worked on creating high-quality backlinks through developing a content marketing system to separate the company from their online B2B competitors.

 Air Sea Containers Goals

 Air Sea Containers depends on their eCommerce direct-to-consumer storefront to drive sales.
 In their industry, there is heavy competition when it comes to acquiring customers online.
 SEO stood out as a tactic for Air Sea Containers to utilize to be different than their competitors and drive more customers to their online storefront.

 Before our partnership, they were not ranking for their major keyword phrases while a lot of their competitors were.
 The company had previously engaged with several SEO firms and had worked themselves on technical SEO tactics and on-site optimization, but they still were not making the headway that they wanted nor were were they amassing the volume of keyword rankings.
 Large online retailers were were they amassing the volume of keyword rankings, so they knew they had to do something different to separate themselves and be successful.